-iOS 13 preview: Dark Mode, the death of 3D Touch, and finally clearing the clutter
+iOS 13 is here: Dark Mode, file downloads, and finally clearing the clutter

-The new operating system brings a ton of under-the-hood improvements that make iPhones feel even snappier, but also a lot of front-end features that change some of the core apps and bring us that ever-coveted Dark Mode.
+The new operating system brings a ton of under-the-hood improvements that make iPhones feel even snappier — they are quick to respond and quicker to launch apps.
+There are also a lot of front-end features that change some of the core apps and bring us that ever-coveted Dark Mode.
 So, let's dive right in and explore those!

 Dark Mode: looking good in black